-5.4.1 Severn Trent Water's Water Resource Management Plan 2019
+Severn Trent Water's Water Resource Management Plan 2019 5.4.1

-A review of the WRMP 2019 identified the potential for operational cumulative effects with one of the draft DP measures.
+A review of the WRMP 2019 identified the potential for operational cumulative effects with one of the DP measures.
 There is potential for cumulative effects between the River Derwent at Ambergate drought permit/order and the operation of the Ambergate to Mid Nottinghamshire transfer solution included in the WRMP 2019 as both involve abstraction from the Derbyshire River Derwent.
 However, cumulative adverse effects are not likely as the cumulative effects of simultaneous abstraction on low flow conditions in the river are assessed as negligible.
+The WRMP is currently being updated and the preferred programme and any alternative programmes have yet to be confirmed (as at March 2022).